HDFGroup/hdf5/doc/contributing.md

 * **The pull request is documented** - The HDF5 developers must understand not only *what* a change is doing, but *how* it is doing it.
 Documenting the code makes it easier for us to understand your patch and will help to maintaine the code in the future.

 * **The pull request passes HDF5 regression testing** - Any issue fixed or functionality added should be accompanied by the corresponding tests and pass HDF5 regression testing run by The HDF Group.
-We do not expect you to perform comprehensive testing across a multitude of platforms before we accept the pull request.
-If the pull request does not pass regression testsi after the merge, The HDF Group developers will work with you on the fixes.
+We do not expect you to perform comprehensive testing across a multiple platforms before we accept the pull request.
+If the pull request does not pass regression testing after the merge, The HDF Group developers will work with you on the fixes.
-See "Building and testing your contribution" below for information on how to test your code before creating a pull request.
-GitHub actions will also run tests and report any issues found.

-* **The pul request does not compromise the principles behind HDF5** - HDF5 has a 100% commitment to backwards compatibility.
+* **The pull request does not compromise the principles behind HDF5** - HDF5 has a 100% commitment to backward compatibility.
 	* Any file ever created with HDF5 must be readable by any future version of HDF5.
-  The HDF5 data model and file format are **well** defined.
-If the purpose of your patch  is to modify the data model or file format, **please** discuss this with us first.
+   If the purpose of your patch  is to modify HDF5 data model or file format, **please** discuss this with us first.
 File format changes and features required those changes can be introduced only in a new major release.
 	* HDF5 has a commitment to remaining *machine-independent*; data created on one platform/environment/architecture **must** remain readable by HDF5 on another.
 	* For binary compatibilty no changes are allowed to public APIs and data structures in the maintenance releases; new APIs can be added.

 * **New features are documented** - Any new features should be have proper documentation; talk to us if you have any questions.

-# Building and testing your contribution <A NAME="testing"></A>

-There are several ways to test your changes before creating a pull request:

-## Testing with Autotools <A NAME="autotools"></A>

-Here is a list of commands (assuming you are building in place)
-* `./autogen.sh`	- run the script in the top source directory to created `configure`
-* `./configure`		- run configure using appropriate flags; to see the flags run `./configure --help`.
-* `make`		- build HDF5 libraries and tests
-* `make check`		- run tests
-* `make install`	- install
-* `make check-install`	- check installation

-## Testing with CMake <A NAME="cmake"></A>
-.... (under construction)....

 # Checklist <A NAME="checklist"></A>

 Please make sure that you check the items applicable to your pull request:

-* Documentation
-  * [ ] Document change in release_docs/RELEASE.txt file
-  * [ ] Update MANIFEST file (if adding new files to the source)
-  * [ ] Document new function in the corresponding public header file using Doxygen
-  * [ ] Document new functionality for the HDF5 community (the level of documentation depends on the feature; ask us what would be appropriate)
 * Code
+  * [ ] Does the pull request have a coresponding GitHub issue and clear purpose?
-  * [ ] Does the pull request follow HDF5 best practices (naming convensions, code portability, code structure)? <<TODO: link to the document>>
+  * [ ] Does the pull request follow HDF5 best practices (naming convensions, code portability, code structure, etc.)? <<TODO: link to the document>>
-  * [ ] Does the pull request have necessary tests?
-  * [ ] Is the new code documented well enough for future maintenance?
-  * [ ] If new feature is added, does it affect HDF5 library perfromance?
   * [ ] If changes were done to autotools build were they added to CMake and vice versa??
+  * [ ] Is the pull request applicable to any other branches?
+If yes, which ones?
+Please document it in the GitHub issue.
+  * [ ] Is the new code sufficiently documented for future maintenance?
+* Documentation
+  * [ ] Was the change described in the release_docs/RELEASE.txt file?
+  * [ ] Was MANIFEST updated if new files had been added to the source?
+  * [ ] Was new function documented in the corresponding public header file using Doxygen? <<TODO: link tp Doxygen instructions>>
+  * [ ] Was new functionality documented for the HDF5 community (the level of documentation depends on the feature; ask us what would be appropriate)
+* Testing
+  * [ ] Does the pull request have tests?
+  * [ ] If a new feature is added, does it affect HDF5 library perfromance?
+  * [ ] Does new feature introduce backward or forward incompatibility? <<TODO: link to the document>>

-We want as many contributions as we can get, and are here to help!
-Feel free to reach out to us if you have any questions!
+We want as many contributions as we can get, and we are here to help.
+Feel free to reach out to us if you have any questions

+Thank you for your contribution!